projectcemetery/TarantoolHaxe/README.md

 # TarantoolHaxe
 Haxe bindings for tarantool and more

+# WARNING.
+WORK IN PROGRESS.
+A lot of things may not working.

 # Install.
 WORKS ONLY IN LINUX OR MAC OS X
 1. Install tarantool https://tarantool.org/en/download.html
 2. Install haxe http://haxe.org/download/